About the Radio London website...

 |Q||You mean, you AREN'T BBC Radio London?||A||

 No. We are Radio London.
 Our name comes from Radio London (aka Big L), originally a station which broadcast from a ship anchored three miles off the coast of Essex from 1964 to 1967 long before any land-based local radio stations existed in the UK.
-The BBC local station in London once used the name from 1970 to 1988, and in 2015 reverted to being called BBC Radio London.
+The BBC local station in London used the name from 1970 to 1988, and in 2015 reverted to being called BBC Radio London.
 Read our statement regarding BBC Radio London.

-We repeat: Radio London Ltd has no affiliation to any other companies.
+We repeat: Radio London Ltd has no connection or affiliation with any other companies.

 |Q||Is Oldies Project your radio station?||A||No. Oldies Project is run as a non-profit internet station by a group of enthusiasts who like to use Radio London jingles to indicate tracks that were part of the Big L Fab Forty.
 (Station website here.)
 Radio London has collaborated with Oldies Project over the Fab Forty broadcasts and has produced occasional programmes for the station.|